- 4.33% APY on USD balances

 How much should I budget to travel in Europe?

-Countries like France and Germany are a touch more expensive than places like Greece, but no matter where you are in the Europe, your trip is going to be as cheap or expensive as you let it be.
+Countries like France and Germany are a touch more expensive than places like Greece, but no matter where you are in Europe, your trip is going to be as low-cost or expensive as you let it be.

 Some basic prices across Europe

 Accommodation is likely to be your biggest expense when you’re visiting Europe.
 When it comes to food, if you’re eating in a restaurant, prices will be higher than grabbing a bite on the street (gyros in Greece), trapizzino in Rome, or a jambon et fromage baguette (ham and cheese sandwich — far better than it sounds) in France are all less than five euros.

 We’ve included a snapshot of some prices for budget, mid-range and top-end hostels and hotels in different European countries below.
 All prices are in US dollars.